 Roughly 14 percent of students enrolled in U.S. public schools receive special education services.
 As families across the nation grapple with home learning, what are the particular challenges the parents of these children face?
 Judy Woodruff reports and talks to Selene Almazan of the Council of Parent Attorneys and Advocates, a nonprofit aiming to protect the rights of children with disabilities.

+The partisan divide on disability rights is bigger now than at any time in recent memory.
 For 15 years, Ross Ryan traveled an hour from his Oregon home to clean bathrooms, mop floors, and take out trash at noisy car dealerships and cavernous state buildings from 4 p.m. until midnight.
-His employer paid him about 60 cents per completed task—and it was legal.
-Ryan’s employer was a …
+His employer …

 When New York began allowing outdoor activities in June, Emily Ladau, 29, ventured out in her Long Island town of West Babylon after long months of staying inside because of the novel coronavirus.
 But her moment in the sun was marred — as a wheelchair user, she found that restaurants spilling over …